krdesigns-com/krdesigns-com.github.io/_posts/2020-07-28-Boot-raspbian-ubuntu-20.04-official-from-SSD-without-microsd.md

 ```

 # Mount SSD drive for boot preparations
-You will first have to burn the ubuntu 20.04 image into your SSD Drive using etcher.
-Once that is done be sure to add `ssh` on its boot folder so you can run your ubuntu headless.
+Next step you will also need to burn the ubuntu 20.04 image into your SSD Drive using etcher.
+Once that complete you can also add `ssh` on its boot folder so that you can run your ubuntu headless.

-Next you will need to mount the drive to your RPI, so you can fixed some files needed to allow your SSD Drive to boot by it self.
+Next you will need to mount the SSD drive to your RPI (be sure you plug it into the USB3), so you can fixed some files needed to allow your SSD Drive to boot by it self.

-You will require *.elf and *.dat files from [Raspberry pi git](https://github.com/raspberrypi/firmware/tree/master/boot)
+This *.elf and *.dat files are required and you can download its from [Raspberry Pi official git REPO](https://github.com/raspberrypi/firmware/tree/master/boot)

 ```
 # begin mounting your ssd